zwang695/alexa-skills-list/skills/B01GQSHD18/README.md

-"Alexa, ask the Bar Maid to list the brandy recipes you have” "Alexa, ask the Bar Maid to list the whiskey drinks you have” "Alexa, ask the Bar Maid to list the bourbon drinks available” "Alexa, ask the Bar Maid what types of drinks can you make” "Alexa, ask the Bar Maid what are the types of drinks you have available” "Alexa, ask the Bar Maid what types of drinks you have” "Alexa, ask the Bar Maid what types of drinks do you have” "Alexa, ask the Bar Maid what types of drinks do you have on file” "Alexa, ask the Bar Maid what type of drink recipes do you have” "Alexa, ask the Bar Maid to name the type of drink recipes you have” "Alexa, ask the Bar Maid to name the types of drink recipes she has” "Alexa, ask the Bar Maid name the types of drink recipes” “Alexa, ask the Bar Maid what drink types start with the letter a” “Alexa, ask the Bar Maid what drink types she has starting with the letter a”
+"Alexa, ask the Bar Maid to list the brandy recipes you have” "Alexa, ask the Bar Maid to list the whiskey drinks you have” "Alexa, ask the Bar Maid to list the bourbon drinks available” “Alexa, ask the Bar Maid to send me a recipe card for a Manhattan” “Alexa, ask the Bar Maid to send me a Mai Tai recipe card” “Alexa, ask the Bar Maid to send a Singapore Sling card” "Alexa, ask the Bar Maid what types of drinks can you make” "Alexa, ask the Bar Maid what types of drinks you have” "Alexa, ask the Bar Maid what types of drinks do you have” "Alexa, ask the Bar Maid what types of drinks do you have on file” "Alexa, ask the Bar Maid what type of drink recipes do you have” "Alexa, ask the Bar Maid to name the type of drink recipes you have” "Alexa, ask the Bar Maid name the types of drink recipes” “Alexa, ask the Bar Maid what drink types start with the letter a” “Alexa, ask the Bar Maid what drink types she has starting with the letter a”